CSE232-MSU/CSE232/vscode_setup/windows.md

 Run the command: `code .` (note the space-separated period following the word "code"), and you should see the terminal unpack some items and launch a new VSCode instance.
 This unpacking is a one-time thing; it will normally open a VSCode window instantaneously.

+If you get a "command not found" error, close and re-open the Ubuntu app.

 <div align="center">
 <img src="../assets/images/vscode_installation_windows/6.png">
 </div>